 “Listen to your patient, [they are] telling you the diagnosis.”Dr. William Osler

 Many approaches to treating chronic and recurrent UTI are used by professionals in the UTI community.
-For Professor Malone-Lee, a simple, straightforward approach to both diagnostics and treatment has been effective for his patients.
+For Professor Malone-Lee, a simple, straightforward approach to both diagnostics and treatment was effective for his patients.
 When it comes to UTI during pregnancy and attributing specific organisms to specific symptoms, additional research is needed.
 We are grateful to the professor for sitting down with us and giving our community insight into his treatment methods and ongoing research.

 As a reminder, Live UTI Free does not endorse a specific approach to treating chronic or recurrent UTI.